Mumbai vs Delhi: Which is Better to Visit in 2026?

 Movie aficionados will love Mumbai, home of Bollywood.
 Films buffs can visit Film City, tour film locations and possibly run into a Bollywood star.
 Architecture lovers will adore the Fort area with 94 Victorian gothic-style buildings that comprise one of Mumbai’s UNESCO world heritage sites.

-There are Portuguese forts and churches (Mumbai was a Portuguese colony before being handed over to the British), British Victorian era buildings, historic temples, mosques, museums and art galleries.
-And of course, it’s on the Arabian Sea, so if you’re a beach lover you’ll enjoy visiting the beaches and walking along the seaside.
+Mumbai has Portuguese forts and churches, British Victorian era buildings, historic temples, mosques, museums and art galleries.
+And it’s on the Arabian Sea, so if you’re a beach lover you’ll enjoy visiting the beaches and walking along the seaside.

 - Mumbai: better for beach lovers